Planning ahead

 - Available in English, Spanish, and Haitian Creole

-- Must be signed by both the patient (or legal surrogate) and a qualified provider (physician, ARNP, or PA)
+- Must be signed by both the patient (or legal surrogate) and a qualified provider (physician, APRN, or PA)

 - Must be immediately accessible to EMS - keep it visible (on the refrigerator is the standard recommendation)